 FACULTY FRINGE CONCERTS will present masterful interpretations of important and representative solo and small ensemble pieces.

-TWO STUDENT CONCERTS (21 June and 28 June) will showcase the work of the faculty-coached ensembles that constitute the main components of each afternoon's schedule.
-Repertoire is wide-ranging, and need not be restricted to Bach-circle works.
+TWO STUDENT CONCERTS (27 June and 4 July) will showcase the work of the faculty-coached ensembles that constitute the main components of each afternoon's schedule.

 SPECIAL CROSS-STUDIO STUDENT PROJECT—students from the harpsichord, violin, flute, and viola da gamba classes will collaborate to present all of the JS Bach sonatas for obbligato harpsichord with violin, flue, and viola da gamba is a series of afternoon recitals.

-STUDENT ORCHESTRA Michael Sponseller and Joe Gascho will share direction of the student orchestra, which will meet several evenings each week.
+STUDENT ORCHESTRA Joe Gascho will direct the student orchestra, which will meet several evenings each week.

 DAILY MASTERCLASSES for all instruments constitute the main component of each morning's schedule.
-Repertoire is wide-ranging, and need not be restricted to Bach-circle works.
+Repertoire is wide-ranging.

 BEGINNING VIOLA DA GAMBA AND LUTE CLASSES will be open to all interested!